Spanish Requirement of 1513: Role of religion

 The colonization of the New World by European adventurers was "justified" at the time on spiritual and religious grounds.
 In the conquest of the Americas, the Christian duty to evangelize nonbelievers took the form of conversion of Indians and other pagans at the hands of Roman Catholic priests.

 To the European mind, the lands of the New World belonged to no one and could, therefore, be seized.
-The radical differences in thought and behavior of the Aztec and Mayan states, with their worship of entirely new, fierce gods, human sacrifice by the thousands and complete unfamiliarity with European styles of diplomacy created a sense that conquest was not a war between states but the conquering, by a civilized, society against a ferocious, barbarous enemy.
+The radical differences in thought and behavior of the Aztec and Mayan states, with their worship of entirely new, fierce gods, human sacrifice and complete unfamiliarity with European styles of diplomacy created a sense that conquest was not a war between states but the conquering, by a civilized, society against a ferocious, barbarous enemy.
 Moreover, since the native population was non-Christian, the Europeans' Christian religion conferred upon them the right and indeed the obligation to take possession of the lands and the people in the name of God and the throne.

 More particularly, Catholic theology held that spiritual salvation took precedence over temporal and civil concerns.
 The conversion of pagan natives to Christianity was the rationale for and legitimized Spain's conquests.
 Thus "informed" by the Spanish, the Native people of the land had to accept the supremacy of the Catholic Church and the Spanish Crown.
 The state was authorized to enforce submission, by war if necessary.